jordansissel/rvm-packaging/README.md

 Requires fpm to package things. <https://github.com/jordansissel/fpm>

-## Examle running with bundler deployment
+## Example running with bundler deployment

 These steps assume you already built the ruby package you wanted from the examples further down on this page.